Are two hearing aids better than one?

 Human hearing is designed for two ears.
 The technical term is binaural listening, and the auditory system is wired for it to allow for the best possible hearing and understanding.

-If a professional evaluation by a hearing professional indicates that you have hearing loss in both ears, two hearing aids may be recommended.
-While it may be tempting to try to limit the cost by going with a single hearing aid, the truth is that one hearing aid simply cannot do the job of two.
+If an evaluation by a hearing professional indicates that you have hearing loss in both ears, two hearing aids may be recommended.
+While it may be tempting to try to limit the cost by purchasing a single hearing aid, the truth is that one hearing aid simply cannot do the job of two.

 Two hearing aids: